OtaTran241/VehiclesDetection_FasterRCNN/README.md

 # Vehicle Detection using Faster R-CNN with PyTorch

-This project implements a vehicle detection model using the Faster R-CNN architecture with a ResNet-50 backbone.
+This project implements a vehicle detection model using the Faster R-CNN architecture with a custom ResNet backbone.
 The model is trained to detect and classify vehicles in images, providing bounding boxes around detected vehicles.

 ## Table of Contents
 - [Project Overview](#project-overview)